afuerhoff/ioBroker.fb-checkpresence/README.md

 "Allow access for applications".
 There you have to activate the checkbox and then restart the FritzBox once.
 <img src="doc/access_settings_network.JPG"/>

+## Configuration dialog

+### Fritzbox IP-address, user and password
+The configuration of ip-address, user and password is necessary to get the device data from the fritzbox.
+The password is encrypted and wasn't saved in clear text.

+### Interval
+The interval can be configured from 1 to 59 minutes.
+Normally a value of 1 minute is an optimal interval to read the fritzbox data.

+### History adapter
+Over the history adapter some values are calculated.
+You can choose, if the history or the sql adapter is used.
+The history adapter must be installed preliminary.

+### Dateformat
+The date format mask options are described on this web page: https://www.npmjs.com/package/dateformat

+### Family members
+Without this configuration, the adapter does nothing.
+For a configured family member you must enter the Name, the max- or ip-address, a comment and if the member is enabled.

+## Features

+tbd.

 ## Changelog

 ### 0.0.1